DenTelezhkin/DTTableViewManager/Documentation/DTTableViewManager 6.0 Migration Guide.md

 `MemoryStorage` now has `moveItemWithoutAnimation(from:to:)` method, that can be used when reordering items.

 There is now `DTTableViewOptionalManageable` protocol, that allows you to have outlet of `UITableView` declared as optional `UITableView?`.
+There's also `DTCollectionViewNonOptionalManageable` protocol for `UICollectionView!`.